 I was lucky enough to celebrate it already twice in 2012 and in 2015.
 It has been the most intense moments of my travels.

 As there’s only a few information available, I’ve decided to write this local guide about Dasara festival in English.

 Through my HD videos and pictures, I’ll decode for you the Tribal Dussehra of Bastar District.

 Today, I’ll tell you the essentials about one of my favourite festivals in India.

-When Jagdalpur Dussehra starts in 2018?
+When Jagdalpur Dussehra will start in 2019?

 Bastar Dussehra begins with the dark moon in the month of Shravan (end of July) and ends on the thirteenth day of the bright moon in the month of Ashwin (October).

 Although there are 12 main events during the whole period, the last ten days, overlapping with Navratri, are the most interesting and festive.

 If you want to celebrate Bastar Dussehra in 2019, you will have to be in Jagdalpur before the 29th of September.

 The first major event, Kaachan Gadi Puja, should happen on the 28th of September, evening time.